eagle-io/docs/source/topics/nodes/index.rst

 	|

 |icon-template| Template
-	A :ref:`Template <node-configuration-template>` is a Group or Location in a special "Templates" Workspace.
-Each Template can be cloned as instances in other Workspaces to speed up automated configuration for large deployments.
+	:ref:`Templates <node-configuration-template>` are special container Nodes that are used to define consistent structure and configuration.
+They can be referenced as instances in other Workspaces to speed up automated configuration for large deployments.

 .. only:: not latex